-This romantic suspense was published by Signet on August 4, 2015 and has 368 pages.
+This romantic suspense that was published by Signet on August 4, 2015 and has 368 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Dark and Stormy Knights, Burning Alive, Finding the Lost, Falling Blind, Kicking It
+Other books by this author which I have reviewed include Dark and Stormy Knights, Burning Alive, Finding the Lost, Falling Blind, Kicking It

 Fifth and last in the Edge romantic suspense series and revolving around the Edge Security firm and its manipulated operatives in Dallas, Texas.
 The couple focus is on Bella Blayne and Victor Temple.